What is your net worth?

 5. Knowing your net worth is an important part of retirement planning

 How much are you worth now?
 How much will you need when you’re retired?
 How will you fund your life when retired?

 You need to know these figures in order to plan for your retirement.

 One of the things that makes life easier and helps in solidifying positive habits is using Google calendar to set up reminders.
 How is tracking your habits coming along btw?

-When I learnt about tracking net worth, I set up a monthly calendar reminder that reads ‘Tiny, what is your net worth?’
+When I learnt about tracking my net worth, I set up a monthly calendar reminder that reads ‘Agatha, what is your net worth?’
 Every end month, my phone will buzz and I’m forced to think about how I’m doing financially.
-This also coincides with payday which gives me an opportunity to redeem myself just in case I’m not doing so well.

 2. Update your spreadsheet regularly

 Here is how my simple Assets spreadsheet looks like:

 For some assets such as a house or land, you wouldn’t know the value outright.
 For such, you can consult a property valuer or use historical costs (how much it cost you to build or buy) or how much on average your house would cost in the current market.